Purpose & Program Overview

 Overview of the PGY1

-- Completion of a major research project with manuscript suitable for publication
+- Completion of a major project -this includes turning in full manuscript suitable for publication before the completion of the residency year.

 Participation and completion of a teaching certificate program through the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences is optional, but highly encouraged.